rl1987/trickster.dev/tricksterblog/content/post/abusing-goat-mobile-api-for-data-scraping.md

 function to force proxy rotation on failed request is left as an exercise for the reader.
 But the larger point here is that anti-automation security measures on mobile app APIs are often not very tight and can be easily defeated even for prominent, well funded targets such as GOAT.
+To be fair it is harder to scrape behind login, but that's a topic for another post.